mikemeyer186/juice-shop-master/challenges/user_credentials.md

 ### 2. Manipulate the GET request and its parameter

-You have to manipulate the GET request with a UNION SELECT query to get the user credentials from the 'Users' table from the database.
+You have to manipulate the GET request with a UNION SELECT query to get the user credentials from the `Users` table from the database.
 It is necessary that you know the database type and schema to query the correct table and fields.
 A good way is to solve the challenge “Exfiltrate the entire Database schema definition via SQL Injection” before.

 ```
 # returns the sqlite schema